 Little Bird Cafe in Tokyo is completely gluten-free and offers guests the chance to try traditional Japanese dishes without the worry of contamination.

 6. BBQ is a good option

 You’ll be given your own personal (clean) grill where you can cook raw (and unseasoned) meat to your liking.
 You can add salt and skip the sauces.

 We’ve done a bit of research on the topic, but we’re not going to pretend we are experts on gluten-free eating.
 So instead of us trying to distill it all, we’re going to point you in the direction of a super helpful resource.

 Jodi, from Legal Nomads, has traveled around the world as a celiac and she has put together some incredibly helpful guides to gluten-free eating around the world.
 Check out her gluten-free Japan guide, which includes a ton of helpful information!

 Japanese people are quite conscientious about minding their manners, and as a visitor you’re expected to follow the same rules.
 It’s understood if you occasionally slip up, but it is a good idea to read over these tips so you don’t end up in an embarrassing situation (we’ve definitely been there!).

 It is believed that one should be mindful about eating, so it’s seen as rude and lazy to walk and eat at the same time.
 It’s funny because I didn’t realize how often we do this until we were in Japan and found ourselves wanting to snack o n the go.

 We spoke with a local who said this “unwritten rule” is starting to change a bit with younger generations in the major cities, but it’s still a good idea to try your best to avoid eating on the street.

 Many convenience stores have areas for you to stand and eat before going on your way.
-They’ll usually also have trash bins because these are not widely found on the streets of Japan.
+They’ll usually also have trash bins, which aren’t as common on the streets of Japan.